 The brutal consequences of the sack of Listamlet, didn’t finish there, Owen O’Rourke Williams son, sought the person who killed his father, (the O’Rourkes believe it was a man of the name of Simpson ) the alleged killer fled to America, with Owen in pursuit, knowing that he was being followed, he set out at a river crossing with others, to have Owen murdered, Owen was killed in America in 1881 and never saw home again.

-Robert Simpsom and Patrick Fox and other people from Listamlet, are awarded money for damage sustained in the sacking of Listamlet and the later riot in Dungannon
+Robert Simpson and Patrick Fox and other people from Listamlet are awarded money for damage sustained in the sacking of Listamlet and the later riot in Dungannon